College Admissions Guide: How to Apply to College

 7. Activity Sheet or Resume

-Not every college will require the same type of information, so read the college application requirements carefully.
-The highly selective colleges tend to require more documentation, such as subject test scores.
+Keep in mind, not every college will require the same type of information, so read the college application requirements carefully.
+The highly selective colleges tend to require more supporting documents.

 1. Common Black Colleges Application